Skip to main content

 • Managed database connections — Access connections configured in the Credible App without storing credentials locally

-• Credible Service Panel — Browse your organization’s projects, connections, and published packages
+• Credible Service Panel — Browse your organization’s environments, connections, and published packages

 Installing the Credible Extension also installs the Malloy extension, which provides: